onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 UserInfo integration, the assertion attributes will be overwritten if they have the same name.

 OneWelcome Access supports free format attribute names.
 All attributes (including the non default ones) are available in the token introspection response and in the consent template.
-A set of default attributes is available that can lead to different behavior in Onegini
+A set of default attributes is available that can lead to different behavior in OneWelcome
 Access:

 * userId